ThoughtWorksInc/Binding.scala/README.md

 Binding.scala does not register any listeners when users create individual expressions, thus users do not need to manually unregister listeners for a single expression like MetaRx.

-Instead, Binding.scala create all internal listeners together, when the user calls `dom.render` or `Binding.watch` on the root expression.
+Instead, Binding.scala creates all internal listeners together, when the user calls `dom.render` or `Binding.watch` on the root expression.
 Note that `dom.render` or `Binding.watch` manages listeners on all upstream expressions, not only the direct listeners of the root expression.